Oktopuce/site_generator/Documentation/Configuration/ExtensionManager/Index.rst

 onlyOneFormPage
 """""""""""""""
-By default there are two configuration pages to set wizard data.
+By default there are two configuration pages - one for mandatory data and another one for optional data - to set wizard data.
 Set this to true if you need only one configuration page.

 .. _extensionManagerCommonMountPointUid:

 commonMountPointUid
 """""""""""""""""""
 Here you can set the uid of a commun mount point for all sites, this mount point will then be available for each duplicated tree.

-.. _extensionManageSupervisorGroupUid:

-supervisorGroupUid
-""""""""""""""""""
-This is the uid of the supervisor group

 .. _extensionManagerModelsPid: